 Emails without appropriate codes may directly go to my SPAM box!

-Postdoctoral Research Associate: The minimum requirement is three first-authored high-quality image-processing journal publications (e.g. papers in IEEE TIP or IEEE PAMI) in the past three years (UPDATE: Positions Filled.
-You may send me CVs for future possible openings, please type the code "PD-2014" in the subject of your email).
+BME Postdoctoral Research Associate: The minimum requirement is two first-authored high-quality image-processing/computer vision journal publications (e.g. papers in IEEE TIP, TMI, or PAMI) in the past three years (please type the code "PD-2014" in the subject of your email).
 PhD degree of the candidate can be in BME, ECE, or CS.